bericp1/netlify-cms-oauth-provider-node/README.md

         the authorization code with the provider to netlify-cms.
     -   `createHandlers`: Creates both of the above handlers and returns an object containing them on the `begin` and `complete` keys.
--   Zeit Now Handlers
+-   Vercel Handlers
-    -   `createNowBeginHandler`: Creates an async Zeit Now serverless function that handles everything for you and delegates to the generic begin handler described above.
+    -   `createVercelBeginHandler`: Creates an async Vercel serverless function that handles everything for you and delegates to the generic begin handler described above.
-    -   `createCompleteHandler`: Creates an async Zeit Now serverless function that handles everything for you and delegates to the generic complete handler described above.
+    -   `createVercelCompleteHandler`: Creates an async Vercel serverless function that handles everything for you and delegates to the generic complete handler described above.
-    -   `createNowHandlers`: Creates both of the above async Zeit Now serverless functions and returns an object containing them on the `begin` and `complete` keys.
+    -   `createVercelHandlers`: Creates both of the above async Vercel serverless functions and returns an object containing them on the `begin` and `complete` keys.

 That's a lot to digest but essentially: